tophee/FTXcontrol-Shield/README.md

 In this project, I'm monitoring and controlling the ventilation of my house.
 My ventilation unit is a **FläktWoods RDKR** (which as a rotating heat exchanger, hence FTX) but it should be possible to use at least parts of this project with other systems.

+**Please note** that this repository does not yet include all the information that it should include.
+I will remove this line once at least a first version of everything is uploaded.

 ## Features
 * Monitor and log temperature and humidity of
   * outside air (_uteluft_)